dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 - Switch repos to consume / publish to unsigned feed and publish to signed feed

 - Validate repackaging MSI's is viable via a full proof of concept

+- Produce a build manifest

+- Disable signing validation in repo

 Stage 2: